sty945/My_Machine_Learning_Notes/ReadMe.txt

-This is my machine learning note! welcome to fork.
+This is my machine learning notes! welcome to fork.